-The 2006 revision changed customs practice from inspecting every package to managing the risk of contraband and other unsuitable goods and promoted the use of electronic forms.85 c.
-Commonwealth of Independent States Free Trade Agreement d.
-Other trade agreements:
+The 2006 revision changed customs practice from inspecting every package to managing the risk of contraband and other unsuitable goods and promoted the use of electronic forms.

+c.
+Commonwealth of Independent States Free Trade Agreement

 This agreement among several members of the Commonwealth of Independent States, including the Kyrgyz Republic, deals with a number of traditional trade issues but does not contain e-commerce provisions.